Reddest-Panda/f4keout/experiments/num_instuctions/README.md

-# Prefetching experiment
+# Number of instructions experiment
-Checks if the victim thread prefetches a batch of addresses with matching lower 12 bits
+Checks what changing the number of instructions does